top of page

 Live in Earth-time whenever possible or necessary.

 Newtonian Earth-time is gentle, constant and inevitable.
-It's the smooth flow of the daily sunrise and sunset... and the smooth cycle of the seasons wherever you live.
-The industrial paradigm for consuming Earth-time, on the other hand, is physically and emotionally destructive and is not inevitable.
+It's the smooth and gradual flow of the daily sunrise and sunset... and the smooth and gradual cycle of the seasons wherever you live.
+The industrial paradigm for consuming Earth-time, on the other hand, is rigid, numerical, physically and emotionally destructive and is not natural

-There are many benefits of living in a highly industrial society, but that society seduces us into believing (wisdom #12) that we MUST accomplish more and more and do it all as quickly as possible.
+There are many benefits to living in a highly industrial society, but that society seduces us into believing that we must accomplish more and more and do it all as quickly as possible.
 Some people are better suited to this pressure than others.
 But in the end, none of us are machines.
-Our bodies and emotions evolved to a usually gentle flow of time.
+Our bodies and emotions evolved over millions of years to a usually gentle flow of time with only very rare instances of needing to feel hurried.

 On a path towards unconditional Love: The nearly inevitable result of living wisely.

-If you have properly understood the first fifteen wisdoms--- and your life informs you to agree with them, then you are surely on the path that leads towards living in unconditional love for all people.
+If you have properly understood the first fifteen wisdoms--- and your life informs you to agree with them, then you are surely on the path that leads towards living in unconditional Love.

-Living in unconditional love does not suggest one should suspend anything at all about how you currently see the realities of the world and other people.
+Living in unconditional Love does not suggest one should suspend anything at all about how you currently see the realities of the world and other people.
 It does not imply you must be irrationally friendly towards people that seem to you to be ill-motivated.
-But it does mean that your choices and behaviors are maximizing your own personal health and the health and behaviors of anyone you interact with to the extent that they are capable of responding to your good example.
+It does mean that your responses to people and life events will be less-ignorant, less rigid and will be far less prone to self-centered and ego-protective motivations.